"I'm pretty confident in my ability to be a good manager, but a lot of it is instinct...I'm not sure I can teach that to others."

-The responsibilities and day to day for a manager are focused on people, meetings, and process, while ICs are writing code, interviewing customers, updating designs, answering support tickets, and closing sales.
-It’s perfectly normal to have aptitude and interest in the IC activities and none for the manager responsibilities.
+The responsibilities and day-to-day for a manager are focused on people, meetings, and processes, while ICs are writing code, interviewing customers, updating designs, answering support tickets, and closing sales.
+It's perfectly normal to have aptitude and interest in the IC activities and none for the manager's responsibilities.

 If IC performance isn't a good indicator, what do you look for?
 Instead, you want to look for qualities like:

 - Empathy for others: Someone won't make a great leader if they're only ever thinking about themselves and have low emotional intelligence.

 - Being a good listener: Listening is one of the most important skills of an effective leader.
 Yet, it is a challenging skill for many to learn who love sharing their ideas, but rarely ask for the input of others.

 - Showing consistency and accountability: You need to be able to count on your leaders (and their teams do, too), so they need to be consistent and accountable people.

 To learn more about who you should promote, including 2 additional qualities you should look for, read: